S4lt5/paranoid-requests/README.md

 >This is released to enable pen testers do their jobs in good faith.
 Please try to make today's world 1% better than yesterday's.

-Don't use this tool for unauthorized or illegal acts.
+Please don't use this tool for unauthorized or illegal acts.

 ## Note on dangers (and horriffic performance) of using public proxies